amandaguglieri/hackinglife/docs/az-900-preparation.md

 - Generate insights about how your data is stored and used.
 - Manage access to the data in your estate securely and at scale.

+Which feature in the Microsoft Purview governance portal should you use to manage access to data sources and datasets?

+- Incorrect: Data Catalog –– This enables data discovery.
+- Incorrect: Data Sharing –– This shares data within and between organizations.
+- Incorrect: Data Estate Insights –– This accesses data estate health.
+-  Correct: Data Policy –– This governs access to data.

 ### Azure Policy

 Azure Policy is a service in Azure that enables you to create, assign, and manage policies that control or audit your resources.